 9:00am - 3:00pm

 Portfolio Review Day is a chance for high school age artists to meet with Visual Art Representatives from universities, colleges, and art schools across the state.
 Over the years this program has helped students to be accepted into various art programs as well as receive hundreds of thousands of dollars in art scholarships and financial aid.

-At Portfolio Day high school students get critical feedback regarding their work and portfolios, begin to expand their professional network with different universities, and plan for their future.
+At Portfolio Day, high school juniors and seniors have the opportunity to receive critical feedback regarding their work and portfolios, begin to expand their professional network with different universities, and plan for their future.
 Professors and artists from institutions across the state come together to network and reflect on the role of visuals art in higher education, and vice versa.

 Salt Lake Community College

 Southern Virginia University

 University of Utah

 Utah Valley University

 Weber State University